-We should also acknowledge that in 2012 Norway expelled a Sudanese diploma was involved in spying on Sudanese refugees there. at who they believed
+We should also acknowledge that in 2012 Norway expelled a Sudanese diplomat who they believed was involved in spying on Sudanese refugees there.

-Deputy Head of Mission
+Deputy Head of Mission British Embassy Khartoum

-British Embassy

-Khartoum

-This letter has been compiled by staff of the British Embassy in Khartoum entirely from information obtain indicated.
-The letter does not reflect the opinions of the author(s), nor any policy of the Foreign and Comrauthor(s) have compiled this letter in response to a request from UKBA and any further enquiries regarding directed to UKBA. nonwealth Office.
-The
+This letter has been compiled by staff of the British Embassy in Khartoum entirely from information obtained from the sources indicated.
+The letter does not reflect the opinions of the author(s), nor any policy of the Foreign and Commonwealth Office.
+The author(s) have compiled this letter in response to a request from UKBA and any further enquiries regarding its contents should be directed to UKBA.

-Back to Contents